 The Thousand Day Rule

 This one was penned by Dan at the Tropical MBA podcast.
-While some entrepreneur guests have discovered some exceptions, it holds true for most people who are quitting a regular job and starting their own “lifestyle business” where they can work anywhere.
+Of all the business theories mentioned here, this one is most clearly applicable to the digital publishing world and your income from it.
+While some entrepreneur guests have discovered some exceptions, it holds true for most people who are quitting a regular job and starting their own "lifestyle business" where they can work anywhere.
 In my opinion, it is an excellent rule of thumb for travel bloggers too, again with just a few exceptions who have been lucky enough or skilled enough to defy it.

 So you're busting your butt in year one and year two without really seeing much success.
 You're not making much money.
 It feels like a tough slog to even earn a few hundred bucks.
 "This sucks!" many beginners say and they give up.
 They go back to the old life working for a boss so they can pick up their regular paycheck.